Diversity, Equity, Inclusion, and Belonging (ODEIB) Diversity, Equity, Inclusion, and Belonging (ODEIB)

-Diversity, Equity, and Inclusion (ODEI)
+Diversity, Equity, Inclusion, and Belonging (ODEIB)

 Mission

-The Office of Diversity, Equity, and Inclusion (ODEI) at Frederick Community College has primary responsibility for providing College-wide leadership on best practices as well as effective and ethical strategies to build and sustain an inclusive and excellent College community for students, faculty, staff, visitors, and the larger community.
+The Office of Diversity, Equity, Inclusion, and Belonging (ODEIB) at Frederick Community College has primary responsibility for providing College-wide leadership on best practices as well as effective and ethical strategies to build and sustain an inclusive and excellent College community for students, faculty, staff, visitors, and the larger community.
 FCC fulfills its mission of educational excellence through culturally conscious and responsive classrooms, policies, practices, workplaces, and activities.
-Through strategic planning, professional development, technical assistance, curricular and co-curricular interventions and development, ODEI centers the principles of equity and inclusion in all facets of the College.
+Through strategic planning, professional development, technical assistance, curricular and co-curricular interventions and development, ODEIB centers the principles of equity and inclusion in all facets of the College.
 At FCC, we are focused on all dimensions of difference and diversity and how we can both be inclusive today and prepare the College and our students for engaging with the diverse communities and parts of the world they will be with tomorrow.
-ODEI approaches diversity, equity, and inclusion work with a focus on developing the relationships, skills, and structures to make FCC inclusive.
+ODEIB approaches diversity, equity, and inclusion work with a focus on developing the relationships, skills, and structures to make FCC inclusive.

 Upcoming Events